AliceO2Group/O2DPG/RelVal/README.md

 ${O2DPG_ROOT}/RelVal/o2dpg_release_validation.py rel-val -i QC_file_1.root -j QC_file_2.root -o rel_val_all --include-dirs ITS CPV [--labels meaningfulLabel1 meaningfulLabel2]
 ```
 From here on, you can use the `inspect` command as usual.
 But there will never be detectors other than ITS and CPV.

+### Troubleshooting

+If there are unexpected segmentation faults or similar, most likely the `QualityControl` software is not properly linked against `O2`.
+Most likely, the reason is that `QC` was not rebuild against the loaded `O2` version.
+The easiest solution would be to load either `QualityControl` or meta packages such as `O2sim`.
+Loading like `O2/latest,QualityControl/latest` can cause problems depending on how the single packages were build.

 ## Expert section